-The risks and costs of a company car
+The increasing costs of a company car

 Plus, companies pay for fuel, licenses, maintenance, taxes, and depreciation, which can be very costly.
 And don’t forget, early lease terminations or storage fees can arise in the case of employees leaving the company.